 Step 5: Assess

-We support many forms of tests and quizzes in Blackboard and Canvas, and we will help you build them.
+We support many forms of tests and quizzes in Canvas, and we will help you build them.
 We also offer rubrics to standardize grading, alternatives to traditional proctored exams, and in-person proctoring solutions if needed.

 Step 6: Review

 An instructional designer who has not worked with you to design your course will perform a Quality Matters review to ensure best practices and standards in course design are being met and will offer suggestions for improvement if applicable.

 |Examples||What will students be able to do when they complete this module/unit/chapter?||How will students engage in active learning online to meet the objective?
 Discussion questions, group projects, writing, etc.||How will you measure to determine learning?
 Quizzes, tests, writing assignments using rubric, etc.|

 |Unit 1||Students will be able to identify three causes of ground water contamination.||Students will view pre-recorded lectures.||Multiple-choice online quiz|

 |Unit 2||Students will be able to explain how deficiencies in the sewage system contributes to ground contamination.||Students will read articles and case studies.||Short paper (assessed using a rubric)|

 |Unit 3||Students will be able to defend at least one method of ground water contamination prevention.||Students will comment on at least one peer post.||Discussion board rubric|